Article brought to you by Nilead, a website builder platform with fully managed design and build service.

 praising other men.

-social media.
+Axe challenged its audience of men and boys to eradicate this stereotypical belief by posting their praises on social media.
 To up the ante, the famous body-spray brand hired sports icons

 Kyle Lowry of the Toronto Raptors and Marcus Stroman of the Toronto Blue Jays